 “I know you have morals, I saw them when you were Nick on Earth, and I know that they are buried deep inside you.
 Struggling to come up.”

 “Ohh, I changed my mind.
-Deep down I am good, that is my new favourite.
+Deep down, I am good; that is my new favorite.
 Hate to break it to you, kiddo.
 There is no deep down, just what you are on the surface.
-If I had morals hidden somewhere they wouldn’t allow me to do the things I have done during my short existence in this vast Eternaverse.”
+If I had morals hidden somewhere, they wouldn’t allow me to do the things I have done during my short existence in this vast Eternaverse.”

 Vure whispered to Light before standing.
 They opened another arcing portal of violent energies and passed through.
 Closing it behind them.

 “Vure meant what they said.
 They are going to one of the other planets to start their worship gathering.
-But they also said they are never returning here, or doing anything that contributes to what you are doing here.
-They aren’t happy with you Anodyne.”
-Light said with distain in her voice.
+But they also said they are never returning here or doing anything that contributes to what you are doing here.
+They aren’t happy with you, Anodyne.”
+Light said with disdain in her voice.

 “I feel like you have some things to work through, but you can do it without me.”
-Light turned away from Anodyne and Sylum.
+The light turned away from Anodyne and Sylum.
 “I will help you with the other worlds, but I draw the line here.”